April 18, 2026

 The 6-Hour Downtime Cost Model

-A 6-hour outage during business hours eliminates roughly 25% of the day's traffic — losing 2–3 leads.
-At £50 per lead, that is £100–£150 in immediate lost lead value.
+A six-hour outage during business hours eliminates roughly 25% of the day's traffic — losing 2–3 leads, £100–£150 in immediate lead value.

 But the direct lead loss is the smallest part of the cost.

 ITIC's Global Server Hardware and OS Reliability research found that a single hour of downtime costs small businesses an average of $8,000–$74,000 depending on size and sector — a figure that includes lost productivity, customer impact, and recovery costs beyond just lost transactions.
+The lead loss you can calculate is the visible fraction of the real cost.

 The Costs Nobody Calculates